dr-yst/org-x/dev-docs/progress.md

 Recent progress includes:
 1. **Migrating to Svelte 5 Runes**: All Svelte components have been updated to use Svelte 5's runes system for state management, replacing traditional props with `$props()`, state with `$state()`, and computed values with `$derived` or `$effect`.
 2. **Enhanced TaskList View**: The HeadlinesList component has been expanded with date information display and date-based filtering functionality.
-3. **Testing Environment Setup**: Vitest testing framework has been set up for frontend component testing, though there are ongoing challenges with Svelte 5 compatibility.
+3. **Testing Environment Setup**: Vitest testing framework has been set up for frontend component testing, with all compatibility issues with Svelte 5 resolved.
 4. **CSS Improvements**: Resolved Tailwind CSS build issues related to custom theme variables.
+5. **Fixed Rust Test Failures**: All test failures related to the refactoring of OrgHeadline and OrgTitle structures have been fixed.
+We added missing convenience methods where needed and updated test code to work with the new structure.
+6. **Code Quality Improvements**: Addressed compiler warnings by removing unused imports and marking intentionally unused variables with underscores.

 While we've designed a comprehensive UI structure with multiple view tabs, display modes, sidebar-based filtering, multi-criteria sorting, and flexible grouping, we've decided to defer these more complex features to post-MVP development.
 Our immediate focus is now on implementing a clean, functional task list view with basic filtering capabilities.
 This approach allows us to deliver value more quickly with a simpler initial implementation, while still leveraging the robust backend architecture we've established.